spacedogxr/spacedogxr.github.io/index.md

 ![](/192_192_cup_pong_logo.png)

-Play beer pong by yourself or with friends using Augmented Reality!
+Play pong by yourself or with friends using Augmented Reality!

 In Single Player mode, you can progress through a variety of different levels, with the shots getting harder each time.